-The language people use when it comes to mental health matter.
-A lot of words ae tossed around to describe who we are and what we experience, and in this post I’ll consider some of the issues around labelling and mental illness and whether certain words are helpful or harmful.
+The language people use when it comes to mental health matters.
+A lot of words are tossed around to describe who we are and what we experience, and in this post, I’ll consider some of the issues around labelling and mental illness and whether certain words are helpful or harmful.

 We all have multiple different role identities; this is a sociological concept that refers to identities that are defined around a certain role.
 Some of my role identities are daughter, sister, nurse, and person with depression.
 The weighting placed on the importance of these role identities varies greatly, both by individual and by context.